-Doctor of Philosophy in Space Operations Program Description:
+Doctor of Philosophy in Project Management Program Description:

-The Doctor of Philosophy (Ph.D.) in Space Operations degree is a unique program designed to meet the long-standing needs of today's United States Space Operations in an ever-changing world of space exploration.
-Capitol Technology University is uniquely place academically to offer this degree with its geographical location, location on Institutes and Agencies that are dedicated to supporting and protecting this industry.
-The Ph.D. in Space Operations program provides students with the opportunity to conduct extensive and sustained, original research at the highest level in the field of Space.
-The Ph.D. in Space Operations is designed to meet the demands of the military to become leaders who will be involved in the advancement, expansion and support of the Space Operations environment on an international and domestic setting.
-The Ph.D. in Space Operations is for current leaders in the field who desire to elevate their skills to the highest level and to contribute to the body of knowledge in Space Operations in all aspects.
+The Doctor of Philosophy (Ph.D.) in Project Management provides students with the opportunity to conduct extensive and sustained original research at the highest level in the field of Project Management.
+The Ph.D. in Project Management is a unique doctoral program designed to meet the demands of the highest skilled professionals to become the leaders who will be involved in the advancement, expansion, and support of Project Management on large and small scales.
+The pressures for increased revenue, lower costs, sustained profit margins, higher quality, and resource planning are more demanding now in a competitive global environment than in the past.
+The Ph.D. in Project Management is for current professionals in the field who desire to elevate their skills to the highest level and contribute to the body of knowledge in Project Management.

-The proposed Ph.D. in Space Operations degree is for current professionals in the field, which could be serving military or civilian based.
-The degree provides a path for Space Operations personnel to at the front of the needs to protect the nation's assets in space both commercially and military.
-The University is in a unique position to give those students an avenue to pursue a deep proficiency in this area using an interdisciplinary methodology, cutting-edge courses, and dynamic faculty.
-Graduates will contribute significantly to the Space Operations field through the creation of new knowledge and ideas.
-The Ph.D. in Space Operations program is designed as a doctorate by research where students will quickly become able to engage in leadership, research, and publishing.
+The Ph.D. in Project Management provides a path for personnel in management positions to explore new ground as the business environment faces revolutionary changes in highly competitive local, national, and global markets.
+The University is in a unique position to provide those students with an avenue to pursue a deep proficiency in this area using an interdisciplinary methodology, courses offered, and the skill set of the faculty.
+Graduates will contribute significantly to the Project Management field through the creation of new knowledge and ideas that are currently lacking as the sector is rapidly evolving by employing new technology, techniques, and innovative thinking.
+The Ph.D. in Project Management program is designed as a doctorate by research where students will quickly become able to engage in research and publishing without the need to navigate the limitations inherent in traditional coursework models.
+This degree is for current professionals in the Project Management who desire to elevate their skills to the highest level and contribute to the body of knowledge in the field.

-The Ph.D. in Space Operations program is structured for experienced professionals in the Space Operations field with an appropriate master's degree and professional experience.
-It is possible for a student with an appropriate master's degree and no professional experience to enter the program, but that would be less common than experienced professionals.
-However, there must be a direct link with Space in the resume, whether US or overseas based.
-During the program, students will conduct original research in an approved area of Space operations.
-Successful completion of the program culminates in the award of the Doctor of Philosophy (Ph.D.) in Space Operations degree.
+The Ph.D. in Project Management program is designed for experienced professionals in Project Management positions with an appropriate master's degree and multiple years of experience.
+During the program, students will conduct original research in an approved area of Project Management.
+Successful completion of the program culminates in the award of the Doctor of Philosophy (Ph.D.) in Project Management degree.

-The completion of the Ph.D. in Space Operations program requires the student to produce, present, and defend a doctoral dissertation after receiving the required approvals from the student's Committee and the Ph.D.
-Review Board, which consists of the Director and Dean with external expertise as needed.
-There are two options for completion of the Ph.D. in Space Operations program.
+There are two options for completion of the Ph.D. in Project Management program.
 Under the dissertation option, the student will produce, present, and defend a doctoral dissertation after receiving the required approvals from the student's Committee and the Ph.D.
 Review Board.
-Under the publication option, the student will produce, present, and defend their original doctoral research after receiving the required approvals from the student's Committee and the Ph.D.
+Under the publication option, the student will produce an exegesis, present, and defend their original doctoral research after receiving the required approvals from the student's Committee and the Ph.D.
 Review Board.
-The student must also publish three works of original research in a scholarly peer-reviewed journal(s) of high stature.
-Two of the three published works may be in a peer reviewed conference proceeding if the conference is international and approved by the Dean.
-A student will produce an exegesis culminating the work for their defence.
+The student must also publish three works of original research in a scholarly peer-reviewed journal(s).
+One of the three published works may be in a peer reviewed conference proceeding.